 Avoid extended warranties.
 Absolutely.
 If it makes you feel better, take the money you would spend on the warranty and deposit it in a bank account.
 When something breaks, raid that fund to repair or replace the item.
 You’ll come out ahead.
 Burn-in your computers, and you’ll rarely have them fail during the warranty period.
 The last time I had a computer fail within four years was 1994.

 Buy refurbs.
 I buy refurbs from time to time.
 My main 20″ LCD monitor and my Nook Color are both refurbs.
 I have a 1 GHz Athlon system in my basement that’s barely useful for anything these days, but I can’t bear to get rid of it because it’s 11 years old and still works.
 I bought the Asus motherboard in it from a liquidator.
 I got 11 years of use out of a refurb.
 I also have a 15″ Sony LCD monitor that I bought used back in 2006 or so.
 One sticker on the back says it was made in 2001, and the other sticker proclaims it was refurbished.
 So there’s a 12-year-old refurb that’s still going strong.
 I use that monitor a couple of times a week.

 Given the opportunity, I’ll buy used gear from time to time too.

 Buy online.
 I do this more often than not, and there’s a trick to get free shipping more often.
 If you can afford to be patient, you can save a lot of money.

 Buy smart rechargeables.
 I’ve been buying NiMH batteries for a decade, and generally get right around two years of use out of them.
-The Sanyo Eneloops claim to still deliver 75% capacity after three years, which would be worth it.
+The Panasonic Eneloops claim to still deliver 75% capacity after three years, which would be worth it.
 The Amazon reviews are overwhelmingly positive, so that’s a good sign.

 If you can live with having some components sitting for a month or two–patience, my friend!–being flexible with what you buy when can help you stretch that budget.